adamgligor/adamgligor.github.io/_posts/2018-05-01-calling-stored-procs.md

 layout: post
 title: Calling stored procs
 date: '2018-05-01'
-draft: true
 tags: Sql
 ---

 The correct way of supplying arguments to a stored procedure.

-Don't count on sql management studio scripts to generate stored procedure calls correctly.
+Sql management studio generate scripts can be slightly missleading, for example the script generated to execute a stored procedure.
+This is a reminder for myself to not make this same mistake again.

 Here's my dummy stored procedure with default values for the arguments: